gear-foundation/gear-wiki/docs/examples/escrow.md

 ```

 ## Consistency of contract states
-The `Escrow` contract interacts with the `fungible` token contract.
-Each transaction that changes the states of Escrow and the fungible token is stored in the state until it is completed.
-User can complete a pending transaction by sending a message `Continue` indicating the transaction id.
-The idempotency of the fungible token contract allows to restart a transaction without duplicate changes which guarantees the state consistency of these 2 contracts.
+The `Escrow contract` interacts with the `fungible token contract`.
+Each transaction that modifies the states of the Escrow and the fungible token is stored in the state until it is completed.
+A user can finalize a pending transaction by sending a Continue message, indicating the transaction ID.
+The idempotency of the fungible token contract allows for the restarting of a transaction without causing duplicate changes, ensuring the state consistency of these two contracts.

 ## Program metadata and state
 Metadata interface description: